 Kleptocratic incumbents have even more incentives to stay in office; they could lose their wealth if they were to lose power and potentially face prosecution.
 The network of businesses that Kabila and his family have built in and beyond the DRC has brought them hundreds of millions of dollars.
 Angola’s dos Santos was long accused of funneling government funds to a small group of elites, as well as to his own family.
 His daughter Isabel, the wealthiest woman on the continent, was named head of the state oil company by her father in late 2016.

-Mugabe has called the push for term limits a Western attempt to “place a yoke around the necks of African leaders,” and some politicians who concur with him point to Western democracies, including the United Kingdom and Canada, that have no such provisions.
+During his tenure, Mugabe called the push for term limits a Western attempt to “place a yoke around the necks of African leaders,” and some politicians who concur with him point to Western democracies, including the United Kingdom and Canada, that have no such provisions.

 When have leaders failed to extend their rule?